MaxGaussDev/CCouchConnect/README.md

 # CCouchConnect

-This is a simple PHP CouchDB Curl Wrapper, for baisc CRUD commands in CouchDB.
+This is a simple PHP CouchDB cURL Wrapper, for basic CRUD commands in CouchDB.

 #Importing